Sweet Honey in the Rock: 10th anniversary reunion concert

 In 1983, Bernice Johnson Reagon decided to celebrate Sweet Honey in the Rock's 10th anniversary with a reunion concert, with all (at the time) 19 members of Sweet Honey in the Rock.
 The three-day concert took place at Gallaudet College Auditorium from November 18 through 20, 1983.
-Only four members could not attend: Mie Fredericks was unlocated, Ingrid Ellis was killed by her husband in May 1981, Patricia Johnson McQueen was close to giving birth to her child and therefore could not travel, and Laura Sharp was also unlocated, but all the other 15 members came to the reunion concert.
-Two former founding members, Louise Robinson and Carol Lynn Maillard, were there, as well as former Sweet Honey in the Rock's piano player Dianaruthe Wharton, former singers Rosie Lee Hooks, Ayodele Harrington, Tia Juana Starks, Tulani Jordan Kinard, Helena Coleman, and Geraldine Hardin.
-The current members of Sweet Honey in the Rock at the time, Bernice Johnson Reagon, Evelyn Maria Harris, Yasmeen Betty Williams, Ysaye Maria Barnwell, Shirley Childress Johnson Saxton, and Aisha Kahlil were there as well.
+Only four members could not attend: Mie Fredericks was unlocated, Ingrid Ellis was killed by her husband on May 2, 1981, Patricia Johnson McQueen was close to giving birth to her child and therefore could not travel, and Laura Sharp was also unlocated, but all the other 15 members came to the reunion concert.
+Two former founding members, Louise Robinson and Carol Lynn Maillard, were there, as well as former Sweet Honey in the Rock's piano player Dianaruthe Wharton, along with other former singers Rosie Lee Hooks, Ayodele Harrington, Tia Juana Starks, Tulani Jordan Kinard, Helena Coleman, and Geraldine Hardin.
+And the current members of Sweet Honey in the Rock at the time, Bernice Johnson Reagon, Evelyn Maria Harris, Yasmeen Betty Williams, Ysaye Maria Barnwell, Shirley Childress Johnson Saxton, and Aisha Kahlil were there as well.